 Chefchaouen Morocco is beautifully blue

-At the end he offers to return tomorrow, but as we don’t have a clue what the town is like, we don’t know when we want to leave, so we decline.
-In hindsight his price was a good one, but we are not born with a crystal ball, so tomorrow is another day.
+In the end, he offers to return tomorrow, but as we don’t have a clue what the town is like, we don’t know when we want to leave, so we decline.
+In hindsight, his price was a good one, but we are not born with a crystal ball, so tomorrow is another day.

 It is unfortunately on the main laneway in the old Medina and this proves to be noisy.
-Ramadan has ended and everyone, including locals seem to be on holidays here, so rooms are scare.
+Ramadan has ended and everyone including the locals seems to be on holidays here, so rooms are scare.
 Note to self – book ahead if visiting Morocco again.

 This, however, is a painted scene.